BernardLerring/ALotToSwap/README.md

 2. From the Source section drop down menu select "Main".

-3. Press "Refresh"
+3. Press "Refresh".

 4. GitHub then creates the live link for the site.

-It can also be found at [ALotToSwap](https://bernardlerring.github.io/ALotToSwap/)
+It can also be found at [ALotToSwap](https://bernardlerring.github.io/ALotToSwap/).

 ## Credits

 ### Content

-- All images on the site are taken from [Pexels](https://www.pexels.com/)
+- All images on the site are taken from [Pexels](https://www.pexels.com/).

-- All icons on the site are taken from [FontAwesome](https://fontawesome.com/)
+- All icons on the site are taken from [FontAwesome](https://fontawesome.com/).

-- Both fonts used on the site are from [Google Fonts](https://fonts.google.com/)
+- Both fonts used on the site are from [Google Fonts](https://fonts.google.com/).

 ### Media